tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ### Build the Docker Image

-For debugging your Docker image locally, install Docker for your operating system / distro.
+To debug your Docker image locally, install Docker for your operating system / distro.
 For Windows and macOS, you can install [Docker Desktop](https://www.docker.com/products/docker-desktop/).

 To build your Docker image, use the following command in your project directory.
-The [Dockerfile](../Dockerfile) provided in the template will install the set Python version (cf. [Section 1](#set-up-a-virtual-environment)) and all dependencies from the requirements.txt file on a minimal debian image.
+The [Dockerfile](../Dockerfile) provided in the template will install the specified Python version (see [Section 1](#set-up-a-virtual-environment)) and all dependencies from the requirements.txt file on a minimal Debian image.

 ```sh
 docker build -t <your_image_name> .